jmtrivial/rawdodendron/README.md

 Using this tool before and after using a [Raster Graphic Editor](https://en.wikipedia.org/wiki/Raster_graphics_editor) (such as gimp), it gives a way and to apply image filters on audio files.

+*This tool is inspired by Cécile Georges' artistic practices, and aims to extend the possibilities offered by digital bending.*

 ## Dependancies

 * [pydub](http://pydub.com/)